Counting points on generic character varieties: Generic character varieties

 \subsection{Additive character varieties}

 The above considerations have additive analogues which we leave to the reader to formulate.
-The only nontrivial modification is the additive analogue of the Frobenius Mass Formula, which we now discuss.
+The only non-trivial modification is the additive analogue of the Frobenius Mass Formula, which we now discuss.